bkelemen56/tidy-data/codebook.md

 Two tidy data sets are obtained from the raw data, that extract only the measurements that compute the mean and standard deviation for each measurement,  and a second tidy data set that contains the average of each variable for each activity and each subject from the first tidy data set.

-The second tidy data set if the final result of this tidy data project.
+The second tidy data set is the final result of this tidy data project.

 The code book contains the following sub-sections: